Tartu Science Park

 Tartu Science Park (Tartu Teaduspark) is a science park in Tartu, Estonia.
-The sciene park is founded in 1992, being the first science park in Baltics.
+The science park was founded in 1992, being the first science park in Baltics.

 The science park is a home for over 80 companies, including electronics and apparatus building companies, biomedicine companies, and information and communication technologies.
 The science park has also been a home for several start-up companies which later has grown big, e.g. Click & Grow.